SathyashreeV/Lane_Tracking/README.md

 # Introduction

-This code was a result from one of my courses project requirements.
-I wanted to implement a real case use from my Algorithms for Parameter & State Estimation course.
-In this project, I implemented a variety of computer vision and estimation algorithms to detect lanes on the road.
+This code was the end product result from one of my course projects.
+In this project, I implemented a some computer vision and estimation algorithms to detect lanes on the road.
 The video footage used as the primary test case came from my Subaru's dashcam.
-As a result, I was using a genuine video file and was able to
+The day/night time dynamics my camera picked up posed new problems to an already difficult problem in computer vision technology.

 # Algorithms

 From a very high level perspective, the computer vision algorithms used were gray scaling Sobel edge detection, and line Hough transformations.
-A Kalman filter was also used to smooth out and help follow along a road for a given time.
+A Kalman filter was also used to smooth out and help follow along a road path for a given time.

 ### Kalman Filtering